Why has our national electricity supply suddenly become so unreliable?

 Australia produces a huge amount of natural gas but most is exported because this is where the big profits are.

-The Australian Competition and Consumer Commission held an inquiry into power prices back in 2018 and introduced guidelines two years ago to stop generators from inflating wholesale prices or blocking access to critical contracts.
+The Australian Competition and Consumer Commission held an inquiry into power prices back in 2018 and introduced guidelines two years ago to prevent inflated wholesale prices or access being blocking to critical contracts.

 But they are still only guidelines.